Trish Morris - President & CEO

 Jeff Carter - Board Vice President

-Jeff is a Denver native.
-Early years brought exposure to baseball, football, gymnastics and diving, leading to Springboard Diving recognition at the National level at the University of Hawaii where he obtained an economics degree.
+Jeff’s love of flying brought him his greatest fulfillment, and his most difficult challenge.
+Born as a Denver native, his early years were immersed in baseball, football, gymnastics and diving, leading to national recognition in Springboard Diving at the University of Hawaii where he earned an economics degree.

 Jeff graduated from the Navy Aviation Officer Candidate School as a Navy helicopter pilot, serving out of Naval Air Station North Island, San Diego, including a tour in the Persian Gulf in 1988.
-Jeff became a helicopter flight instructor in the Naval Aviation Training Command in Florida & was also a back-up pilot for the Grand Canyon National Park Service.
+He advanced to become a helicopter flight instructor in the Naval Aviation Training Command in Florida and was also a back-up pilot for the Grand Canyon National Park Service.

-On July 1, 1994 Jeff had been called to fly with the Forest Service battling wild fires near the Tucson area.
-A mechanical malfunction led to a catastrophic helicopter accident that left him burned over 57% of his body with third and fourth degree burns.
+It was during that assignment, in 1994, that he’d been called to fly with the Forest Service battling wildfires near the Tucson area.
+A mechanical malfunction led to a catastrophic helicopter accident that left him with third and fourth degree burns over 57% of his body.
 Years of recovery and reconstruction presented challenges few will ever face.

 Hannah Medved - Board Member